Joshuah143/himmens-resume/himmens_resume_en.typ

 Presented #text(weight: "bold")[Developing Machine Learning Techniques for Particle Flow in the ATLAS Experiment] at the Canadian Astroparticle Physics Summer Student Talks Competition (CASST 2024), where I #text(weight: "bold")[placed 2nd] of 44 presentations.

 Presenter of #text(weight:
-"bold")[JetPointnet: A Machine Learning Approach to Cell-to-Track Attribution in the ATLAS Experiment] to be presented at the Canadian Undergraduate Physics Conference in October 2024.
+"bold")[JetPointnet: A Machine Learning Approach to Cell-to-Track Attribution in the ATLAS Experiment] presented at the Canadian Undergraduate Physics Conference in October 2024.

-#pagebreak()

 Presented #text(weight: "bold")[3D Particle Flow in the ATLAS Calorimeter: How to Train Your Model], a speed-talk, at the 2024 TRIUMF Science Week